 TOPEKA, Kan.
-(AP) — Republican Gov. Sam Brownback has signed a bill authorizing $1 billion in bonds to bolster Kansas' pension system for teachers and government workers.
+(AP) — Kansas Governor Sam Brownback has signed a bill authorizing $1 billion in bonds to bolster the state's pension system for teachers and government workers.
 The bill that Brownback signed Wednesday will give the pension system an infusion of cash and narrow a gap in funding for pension benefits.
 The state expects to earn more from investing the new funds than it would pay on the bonds.
 But some lawmakers have expressed concerns that it could be risky and the votes to pass it in the Legislature were relatively close.
-Democratic Sen. Laura Kelly from Topeka has said she believes the state was made the move in order to lower its annual pension payments as it faces budget shortfalls of nearly $600 million in the fiscal year beginning July 1st.
+Democratic state Senator Laura Kelly from Topeka has said she believes the state made the move in order to lower its annual pension payments as it faces budget shortfalls of nearly $600 million in the fiscal year beginning July 1.